dotnet/docs/docs/core/whats-new/dotnet-8.md

 .NET 8 adds support for the x64 and Arm64 architectures on *macOS*.

-Also, the size of native AOT apps on Linux are now up to 50% smaller.
+Also, the sizes of native AOT apps on Linux are now up to 50% smaller.
 The following table shows the size of a "Hello World" app published with native AOT that includes the entire .NET runtime on .NET 7 vs. .NET 8:

 | Operating system                      | .NET 7  | .NET 8 Preview 1 |
 | ------------------------------------- | ------- | ---------------- |